ThomasPinna/IQUTodo/README.md

 | any text                | Fuzzy match the title of the todo                                        |
 | `quick=true`<br/>`q=t`  | Only show quick tasks (also works for important and urgent)              |
 | `quick=false`<br/>`q=f` | Only show tasks that are not quick (also works for important and urgent) |

+## Data

+All data is stored locally on your disk.
+To ensure peace of mind, backups are created on the disk regularly.
+This happens at most every 2 seconds to avoid overloading your disk.

+To restore a backup, follow the following procedure:

+1. Use `cmd+shift+b` to open the default backup folder
+2. Select the backup you would like to restore
+3. In the to-do app, press `cmd+shift+r` to restore the selected file
+4. Confirm the restoration

 ## Roadmap